-There are two Filipino dishes that I cook at least once a week here in Stockholm, all-year round — garlic fried rice and these vegetable spring rolls.
+I cook two Filipino dishes at least once a week here in Stockholm, all-year round — garlic fried rice and these vegetable lumpia.

-- Yellow Onion – you can replace this with red onions if that’s what you prefer.
+- Onion – you can replace this with red onions if that’s what you prefer for your vegetable lumpia.

-Start by heating one to one and a half tablespoons of vegetable oil on a wok or skillet over medium-high heat.
+Start making your lumpiang gulay by heating one and a half to two tablespoons of vegetable oil on a wok or skillet over medium-high heat.

-Once the oil is ready, add the sliced onions and cook until slightly softened (photo 1).
+Once the oil is ready, add the sliced onions (photo 1).

 Mix the vegetables for one to two minutes, then take the wok out of the heat.

-Transfer the vegetable into a strainer to drain them properly (photo 3).
+Transfer the vegetables into a strainer to drain them properly (photo 3).

-Place about a tablespoon of the vegetables on one corner of the wrapper (photo 4).
+Place a tablespoon of the vegetables on one corner of the wrapper (photo 4).

-Roll the wrapper tightly while folding the sides to ensure that the vegetables are set in place.
+Roll the wrapper tightly while folding the sides to ensure the vegetables are kept in place.

-Use your fingers to dab the remaining corners of the wrapper with water to close the roll properly.
-Set aside with seam side down.
+Use your fingers to dab the remaining corners of the wrapper with water to close the roll correctly.
+Set aside each lumpiang gulay with seam side down.

 Heat the remaining vegetable oil in a saucepan over medium-high heat.

-Once the oil is ready, start frying the vegetable rolls (photo 5).
+Once the oil is ready, start frying your lumpiang gulay (photo 5).

 Make sure that all sides are evenly brown by turning them over.

-Once cooked, take them out of the pan and place them on some paper towels to absorb any residual oil (photo 6).
+Once cooked, take your lumpiang gulay out of the pan and place them on some paper towels to absorb any residual oil (photo 6).

 - Do not overcook the vegetables when you cook them in the wok.
 Remember that you still need to fry them later.

-- Make sure you drain the vegetables before starting to roll them into spring rolls.
+- Make sure you drain the vegetables before starting to roll them into vegetable lumpia.
 It ensures that you will keep the wrappers dry (and crispy once fried).

-- When forming the rolls, keep the rest of the wrappers covered with a clean kitchen towel to prevent them from drying.
+- When forming the lumpiang gulay, keep the rest of the wrappers covered with a clean kitchen towel to prevent them from drying.

 But make sure the rolls are not touching each other.
-So, you can either wrap them individually or place a plastic in-between.
+So, you can either wrap them individually or place plastic in between.
 It ensures that they will not stick together.

-When it’s about time to fry them, just take them out of the freezer and straight into the hot oil.
-No need to thaw them.
+When it’s about time to fry them, just take the vegetable lumpia out of the freezer and straight into the hot oil; no need to thaw them.

-But if you want the real deal, serve it with some vinegar and smashed, fresh garlic — exactly like Filipinos enjoy them.
+But if you want the real deal, serve your lumpiang gulay with some vinegar and smashed, fresh garlic — exactly like the locals enjoy them.
 Yum!